JonnyPS/web-dev-environment/README.md

 ### Install
 Run **npm install**

-### Folder Structure
-The *app* folder is used for development purposes only.<br>
-The *dist* folder is used for publication only.

-### Nunjucks
-Nunjucks templating language is used to import text from a JSON file as banner copy, without changing the HTML file.

 ### Gulp Watch

 Run **gulp watch** in the terminal when developing.
 This runs browserSync, and watches for any changes to the sass, js or nunjucks templates.